 The OFCY Plan is aligned with an emerging collective focus on 1) literacy, strong readers by third grade; 2) youth mental health and well-being; 3) reducing the violence that threatens youth and adults; and 4) advancing community economic empowerment.
-This Plan supports direct funding to community organizations and alignment with other public systems, City departments, and community initiatives to accomplish citywide goals including readiness for kindergarten, high school graduation, access to postsecondary education/training, opportunities for and pathways to youth development and leadership.
+This Plan supports direct funding to community organizations and alignment with other public systems, City departments, and community initiatives to accomplish citywide goals including readiness for kindergarten, literacy, high school readiness and graduation, access to postsecondary education/training, opportunities for youth development and employment.